HTTP5214-Winter2023/Pluto/danyal/User-Reviews.md

 # Andrew Baker
- - Likes:
+ - Likes: Cookies saved the score, like the live winner tracker
- - Dislikes:
+ - Dislikes: N/A
- - Recommendations:
+ - Recommendations: Dress up the app more, use cookies to log individual score tracker

 # Anuraj Neji
  - Likes: